 - Entrance fees and permits

 The included basic lodging is peaceful since there are only a few people inside.
 We occupied a huge room with 2 single beds, and 4 double beds.
 While an air conditioning unit is not necessary, you have to close the windows especially at night as there are lots of insects flying around.
+Check room rates and book via here.

 The Sagada Weaving is one of the most popular souvenir shops in the area.
 You can buy wallets, bags, clothes, caps, etc. that are handmade with colorful threads.
 You’ll also get the chance to watch the actual making of those souvenirs.